Warrior-Aviator/Weather_App/README.md

 # Overview

-pplication that fetches real-time weather data and a 5-day forecast for any city using the OpenWeatherMap API.
+Application that fetches real-time weather data and a 5-day forecast for any city using the OpenWeatherMap API.
 The app dynamically changes the background based on weather conditions.

 # Features